studentenschaft/Biddit2/app/scripts/ingest-exam-plan/README.md

 Runs **once per semester, by hand** — nothing in the app calls it, and nothing in CI runs it.

+## Where the data lives

+- `docs/exams/<published-name>.pdf` is the committed source document from HSG.
+- `app/public/exams/<SEMESTER>.json` is the runtime artifact.
+The browser fetches it as `/exams/<SEMESTER>.json`; exam schedules are not stored in a database.
+- `app/scripts/ingest-exam-plan/__tests__/fixtures/<exam-period>.txt` is the
+  exact `pdftotext -layout` extraction used by the golden regression test.
+- `docs/exams/catalog-<SEMESTER>.json` is an optional, local course-catalog cross-check.
+It is gitignored because the snapshot comes from DevTools.

+Keep previous semesters' PDFs, JSON artifacts and golden fixtures.
+A new semester adds a new set of files; it does not replace the preceding semester.

 ## Prerequisites

 ```bash